michaljuhas/SQL-training-advanced/S02-Coding-style/S02-L02-Beautiful-query.md

 Simple rules to start with:

-* use inline comments
+* Use inline comments
-* use tabs instead of spaces
+* Use tabs instead of spaces
-* use 1=1
+* Use 1=1
-* split column names to new lines
+* Split column names to new lines
-* add empty lines for complex queries
+* Add empty lines for complex queries
-* do not shorten table name aliases
+* Do not shorten table name aliases
+* Use the backtick (`) before and after table & column names